bit-of-a-shambles/europe_versus/README.md

 ## 📊 Data Categories

-The application currently includes statistics across four main categories:
+The application includes statistics across four main categories, with data sourced from Our World in Data and other reputable sources:

 ### 🏦 Economy
 - GDP per Capita (PPP)